 Although this algorithm only provides a decomposition of lower and upper triangular matrices in $GL(2,R)$ (or $GL^\sigma(2,R)$), it's not hard to see that one can obtain a decomposition inside of $SL(2,R)$ (or $SL^\sigma(2,R)$) simply by conjugating by

 where necessary.
 This allows us to prove the following.

-\begin{theorem} Suppose that closed unit balls centered on $\OO$ (or $\OO^+$, if $dim = 4$) cover $\mathcal{A} \otimes_\QQ \RR$ (or $\mathcal{A}^+ \otimes_\QQ \RR$, if $dim = 4$).
+\begin{theorem} Suppose that closed unit balls centered on $\OO$ (or $\OO^+$, if $\Dim = 4$) cover $\mathcal{A} \otimes_\QQ \RR$ (or $\mathcal{A}^+ \otimes_\QQ \RR$, if $\Dim = 4$).
 Then $\OO$ is semi-Euclidean and so $\Gamma = \mathcal{E}$.
 Furthermore, up to isomorphism there are only finitely many such orders, and they are enumerated in Tables \ref{tab:semi_euclidean_dim_3}, \ref{tab:semi_euclidean_dim_4}, and \ref{tab:semi_euclidean_dim_5}. \end{theorem}

-\begin{proof} Write $\Lambda$ for either $\OO$ (if $dim = 3,5$) or $\OO^+$ (if $dim = 4$).
-The condition that closed units balls centered on $\Lambda$ cover the ambient space is just saying that the covering radius $\mu(\Lambda)$ of the lattice $\Lambda$ is no more than $1$.
+\begin{proof} Write $\Lambda$ for either $\OO$ (if $\Dim = 3,5$) or $\OO^+$ (if $\Dim = 4$).
+The condition that closed unit balls centered on $\Lambda$ cover the ambient space is just saying that the covering radius $\mu(\Lambda)$ of the lattice $\Lambda$ is no more than $1$.
 If it is less than $1$, then $\OO$ is Euclidean (or $\ddagger$-Euclidean) simply by taking the stathm $\Phi$ to be the norm.
 All such orders have previously been enumerated \cite{Vigneras_1980,Sheydvasser_2021}, so we are primarily interested in the case where $\mu(\Lambda) = 1$.
-In $dim = 3$, it is easy to see that there is only one such order, namely $\ZZ[\sqrt{-3}]$---this is semi-Euclidean if we take the stathm $\Phi$ to be the norm; this is easy to see directly, although it also can be seen as a consequence of a theorem of R. Keith Dennis\cite{Dennis_1975}.
+In $\Dim = 3$, there is only one such order, namely $\ZZ[\sqrt{-3}]$.
+This order is semi-Euclidean if we take the stathm $\Phi$ to be the norm; this is easy to see directly, although it also can be seen as a consequence of a theorem of R. Keith Dennis\cite{Dennis_1975}.